Łukasz Fabiański

-Having begun his career at Legia Warsaw, Fabiański joined Arsenal for £2.1 million in 2007, and was mainly used as back-up, but played as the club won the 2014 FA Cup Final.
+Having begun his career at Legia Warsaw, Fabiański joined Arsenal for £2.1 million in 2007, and was mainly used as back-up, but played as the club won the 2014 FA Cup final.
 On the expiration of his contract in 2014, he joined Swansea City, and played 150 total matches in four years.
 He then signed for West Ham for £7 million.

-A full international for Poland since 2006, Fabiański represented his country on 57 occasions.
+A full international for Poland, Fabiański represented his country on 57 occasions.
 He was included in the squads for the 2006 FIFA World Cup, UEFA Euro 2008, Euro 2016, the 2018 FIFA World Cup and Euro 2020.
+He was named the Polish Footballer of the Year in 2018.
+He retired from the national team in August 2021, earning 57 caps from 2006 to 2021.

 Club career

 Early career

 Fabiański was born in Kostrzyn nad Odrą, Lubusz Voivodeship.
 After starting his career with Polonia Słubice, Fabiański joined the noted independent football academy MSP Szamotuły at age 14, where he honed his footballing skills.
 Fabiański then was signed in the 2004–05 season by Lech Poznań.